Segment 12 /

 In December drivers along the Bypass indicated that uncovered I-74 ramp trailblazers had been placed at least as far east as the NC 38 exit and new signage was going up elsewhere on US 74, see photos below.

-There will also be some exit sign changes along the segment.
-The current Cordova exit text will change:
+There were also some exit sign changes along the segment.
+The current Cordova exit text was changed:

 The Future I-73 mileage exit tabs only appear for this and the US 74 West exit signs.
 The other signs apparently will be the responsibility of the contractor who builds the next segment of I-73.